TobyThomas123/StudBud-2/public/README.md

 # StudBud - A learning assistance tool for children and students with concentration and learning difficulties.

+The first few commits were in my other repository which had to be abandoned due to technical issues.
+Drew assisted with this.

 __Note: Mobile version works best in iPhone XR mode in Chrome__ <br>
 __Desktop version tested in Chrome on 13 inch MacBook Pro__ __Music player was tempremental in Chrome, but Safari definitely works__